rake html to create HTML files. These files will be

-under the latex directory.git clone https://github.com/ToshioCP/Gtk4-tutorial.git on
+generated in the latex directory.git clone https://github.com/ToshioCP/Gtk4-tutorial.git in

-spec.
+Flavor Markdown spec.

 @@@include